-At least once each year, the PMC shall conduct a review of its functions, roles, responsibilities and work to determine whether it is functioning effectively by reference to this Charter and the charter of GBRF.
+At least once every twelve (12) months, the PMC shall conduct a systematic review of its functions, roles, responsibilities and work to determine whether it is functioning effectively by reference to this Charter and GBRF's Constitution.
+This may also include the review of the other relevant documentation such as audits or external evaluations.
+The Chairperson and/or the Director appointed to the PMC shall provide a report of the findings to the Board.
 As part of that review, the PMC shall review and assess the terms of this Charter and make any recommendations for change to the Board.